Undergraduate Research Opportunities

 Contact Information

-To Apply, please fill out this form and supply related documents.
+To Apply, please fill out this form and supply related information (which takes just about 15 minutes): https://bit.ly/purduerarecruit

 Additional Comments

-Preference is given to students who major or are interested in Psychology, Business, or related fields.
+Preference is given to students who major in or are interested in Psychology, Business, or related fields, and to those seeking research experience and future graduate studies.
+In the application, we collect information across relevant domains such as academic, research, work, and personal history.
+We review applications holistically to ensure fairness.
 Application is reviewed on a rolling basis throughout the semester – if you are interested, apply now!

 Description of research area